Being 25 years’ self-employed I feel I’ve developed a ‘nose’ for judging whether a business or project might work.

 Grant Thornton deserve huge praise for making Umph! a reality.
 Sandra O’Neill and her highly professional team based in Leeds are already looking to organise an even bigger and better day in Huddersfield in 2014.

 Key Learning Points: Developing the momentum to make a new project or business work over the long-term needs to involve people who buy into a common purpose.
-Hard work, patience, giving first and ongoing collaboration are other key ingredients that provide a flavour of the umph.
+Hard work, patience, giving first and ongoing collaboration are other key ingredients.
+Creating and sustaining the entrepreneurship competition ‘Umph!’ is a great example of all these principles being applied.